nspcc-dev/neofs-api-go/docs/object.md

 | Search | [SearchRequest](#object.SearchRequest) | [SearchResponse](#object.SearchResponse) |
 #### Method GetRange

 GetRange of data payload.
-Ranges are set of pairs (offset, length).
+Range is a pair (offset, length).
-Fragments order in response corresponds to ranges order in request.
+Requested range can be restored by concatenation of all chunks keeping receiving order.

 | Name | Input | Output |
 | ---- | ----- | ------ |